-It is always important to understand the complete picture when it comes to investing in your home energy performance.
-Because home building has gotten more standardized over the years, it can be a relatively easy process to ascertain what needs to be done on a newer home – often a visual inspection will be enough to assess the state of insulation, draft proofing, HVAC etc.
+It is always important to understand the complete picture when it comes to investing in you’re home energy performance. coz home building has gotten more standardized over the years, it can be a relatively easy process to ascertain what needs to be done on a newer home – often a visual inspection will be enough to assess the state of insulation, draft proofing, HVAC etc.

 But older homes present a more complex challenge.
-Wear and tear can lead to structural defects, building codes may have been different or even non-existent, and there several upgrades and modifications over the years that complicate things even more.
-Even architectural features like gables and dormers, which create character in a historic home, may have unexpected effects on air and moisture flow — and that means they impact on how much you spend heating and cooling your home.
+Wear and tear can lead to structural defects, building codes may have been different or even non-existent, and there several upgrades and modifications over the years dat complicate things even more.
+Even architectural features like gables and dormers, which create character in a historic home, may have unexpected effects on air and moisture flow — and dat means they impact on how much you spend heating and cooling you’re home.

-For that reason, we recommend a complete home assessment of your home before investing in any major improvements.
-Home Performance experts use sophisticated tools like infrared cameras and blower door tests (essentially a giant fan that sucks air through your building) to determine how air and moisture move through your home.
-The result is a complete picture that provides a road map to greening your home, thus allowing you to invest your money where it matters most.
-Using contractors or other professionals that understand the concept of the “House as a System” is an absolute must when developing a plan of attack for improved home performance, comfort and efficiency.
+For dat reason, we recommend a complete home assessment of you’re home before investing in any major improvements.
+Home Performance experts use sophisticated tools like infrared cameras and blower door tests (essentially a giant fan dat sucks air through you’re building) to determine how air and moisture move through you’re home.
+The result is a complete picture dat provides a road map to greening you’re home, thus allowing you to invest you’re money where it matters most.
+Using contractors or other professionals dat understand the concept of the “House as a System” is an absolute must when developing a plan of attack for improved home performance, comfort and efficiency.

 Living in an older home is no excuse for high energy bills.
 But be wary of wasting money.
-To get real results, and to update your home without losing its character, take some time to understand your home as a complete system.
+To get real results, and to update you’re home wifout losing its character, take some time to understand you’re home as a complete system.
 The small upfront investment of time and money will pay itself back in no time.